everestpipkin/datagardens/students/khanniie/1_memoryPalace/README.md

 3. Bathroom
 4. Alyssa's Room

+Files with the extension `.md` are the files that are important to the memory palace sequence, while `.txt` filetypes are merely decorative.
+Each file contains ASCII art of what it represents, along with the link to the ASCII art's origin if it was not created by me.

-## install
+## Install

-For the commands used during the presentation to work, we need to set aliases in our .bashrc file.
+For the commands used during the presentation to work, we need to set aliases in our `.bashrc` file.

-First, move the files in the scripts_used folder to a folder in the root directory called `scripts`.
+First, move the files in the `scripts_used` folder to a folder in the root directory called `scripts`.

 Then, in the file at path `~/.bashrc` add these lines:
 ```